Peter Weber Starred In This Very Memorable TV Commercial & I'll Never Be The Same

 “This moment brought to you by Sylvan Learning Center,” the voiceover in the commercial declares.

-Weber’s child acting stint was discovered in July of 2019, but resurfaced on Twitter thanks to Google’s Brett S. Vergara, a Bachelor stan.
+Weber’s child acting stint was discovered in July 2019, but resurfaced on Twitter thanks to Google’s Brett S. Vergara, a Bachelor stan.
 Thank God for that, because I can’t believe I lived my life thus far not knowing Weber was Mark and Mark was Weber.

-Unlike some Bachelors (hi Nick Viall) Weber, an airline pilot, hasn’t expressed interest in acting in the future.
+Unlike some Bachelors (hi, Nick Viall) Weber, an airline pilot, hasn’t expressed interest in acting in the future.
 This commercial, however, wasn't his only acting opportunity.
 His IMDb page claims he once appeared on a 2003 episode of Days of Our Lives as a young Roman Brady.

 Advertisement